 Our Town Our Vision

-In 2005, the citizens of Matthews assisted in preparing a series of statements about what we all wanted to see Matthews become.
-These statements are written as though someone is talking about Matthews in the year 2025, looking back at the prior 20 years.
+In 2018, the citizens of Matthews assisted in preparing a series of statements about what we all wanted to see Matthews become.

 Land Use Plan